 - After copyediting is complete, the manuscript will undergo formatting, where the journal's layout specifications are applied.

 - After copyediting and formatting are complete, the author is contacted via email to review a final proof.
 The author will be provided with log-in credentials to retrieve and review the proof from an author proof portal.
 This stage of the process is for correcting errors only, or updating blinded text, since the article has already been through the review process.
-The author proofing stage requires a quick turnaround.

 - The author will return their proof edits via the author proof portal.

 - Human Kinetics will integrate an author's edits to the article, with the exception of edits that contradict the journal's style.

 - After final edits are integrated, the article is published online AOP.

 - The article will be published in print and online in its final version (i.e., with assigned issue and final page numbers) when the issue is sent to print.